-Cluster headaches, which affect men more often than women, are recurring headaches that occur in groups or cycles.
+Cluster headaches, which affect men more often than women, are headaches that occur in groups or cycles.
+Cluster headaches recur regularly, even multiple times daily, over a certain period of time and then may be followed by a headache-free period of months or even years.
 The headaches appear suddenly and are characterized by severe, debilitating pain on one side of the head often accompanied by a watery eye and nasal congestion or a runny nose on the same side of the face.
 During an attack, sufferers are often restless and unable to get comfortable and not likely to lay down the way someone with a migraine usually does.

 When a sinus becomes inflamed, usually through an infection, it can cause pain.
-It usually comes with a fever, and canif necessarybe diagnosed by MRI or CT scan (which can both detect changes in fluid levels), or by the presence of pus viewed through a fiber-optic scope.
+It usually comes with a fever, and can–if necessary–be diagnosed by MRI or CT scan (which can both detect changes in fluid levels), or by the presence of pus viewed through a fiber-optic scope.

 Overuse of painkillers for headaches can, ironically, lead to rebound headaches.
 Culprits include over-the-counter medications like aspirin, acetaminophen (Tylenol), or ibuprofen (Motrin, Advil), as well as prescription drugs.